 Writing as a Collaborative Process

 It can be challenging to step out of our "own head" to evaluate our writing.
 This is where collaboration can be extremely helpful.
-One of the best resources for this active, collaborative process at USM is the team of writing tutors available to any current USM student.
+One of the best resources for this active, collaborative process at USM is the team of Writing Assistants available to any current USM student.

-Our writing tutors can help students with any aspect of the writing process, including:
+Our Writing Assistants can help students with any aspect of the writing process, including: